brandur/sorg/content/markdown/john-muir-trail/main.md

 ## Day 2, snakefront property (#day-2)

 The next day, after a hearty breakfast we drive back out of the campground to find parking along the feeder road.
 For the next two hours we search for a new freeform wilderness campsite for the night.
 We coin the term "Farinateering", which roughly means "bushwhacking in circles carrying heavy objects for many hours before eventually arriving at a destination that was 15 minutes from the road along a well-worn path".
-That's okay, none of us are interested in the easy way out.
+That's okay, none of us are here to take the easy way out.

 We decide to pitch along the shores of Doris Lake, midway between Lake Edison and the Mono Hot Springs.